astralfrontier/metalsmith-open-graph/README.md

 The following options are accepted:

+- `sitename`: the human-readable name for your site.
 - `siteurl`: the base URL for your site, for resolving relative image URLs.
 - `pattern`: a [minimatch](https://github.com/isaacs/minimatch) pattern.
   Only source files matching this pattern will be modified.
 - `title`: where to find the og:title tag.
 See below.
 - `description`: where to find the og:description tag.
 See below.
-- `url`: where to find the og:url tag.
+- `image`: where to find the og:image tag.
 See below.

 Any other options are passed to [Cheerio](https://cheerio.js.org/), which does the actual HTML parsing behind the scenes.